NikhilD-UNI/BIFlO/README.md

 # BIFlO
-This is the blockage included wind farm layout optimisation routine as developed part of my MEng final year project
+This is the blockage included wind farm layout optimisation (BIFLO) routine as developed part of my MEng final year project in Aeronautical engineering